jingyi1997/academic-kickstart/content/home/publications.md

 +++
-# Recent Publications widget.
+# Publications widget.
-# This widget displays recent publications from `content/publication/`.
-widget = "publications"
+widget = "custom"
+title = "Publications"
 active = true
 date = 2016-04-20T00:00:00

-title = "Recent Publications"
 subtitle = ""

 # Order that this section will appear in.
-weight = 20
+weight = 40

 # Number of publications to list.
 count = 10